Dog day out in Brisbane City

-So grab a leash, lace up your sneakers and get ready to explore The City’s dog-friendly activities and attractions with your best boys and good girls.
+So grab a leash, lace up your sneakers and get ready to explore Brisbane City’s dog-friendly activities and attractions with your best boys and good girls.

-Let sleeping dogs lie at W Brisbane with The City’s 5-star boutique hotel taking bookings for its P.A.W (Pets Are Welcome) program.
+Let sleeping dogs lie at W Brisbane with Brisbane CBD's five-star boutique hotel taking bookings for its P.A.W (Pets Are Welcome) program.
 Check-in with your fur-baby (up to 18kg) and treat them to a custom pet bed, toys and treats, food and water bowls, clean-up bags, wee pads and a “Pet in Room” door sign.
 The W Hotel team can point you in the direction of nearby pet retailers and dog parks so you and your pooch can make the most of your City stay.

 Image source: W Brisbane

 Most art galleries are off-limits to dogs but Brisbane City Council's Outdoor Gallery is made for cultured canines.
-Sniff around The City’s laneways and streets, transformed into imaginative, curious, and engaging spaces through the likes of lightboxes, banners and visual displays.
-Wag with delight at Howard Smith Wharves’ new art projections or walk the spectacular RAZZLE DAZZLE trail, curated by Amy-Clare McCarthy and Kieran Swann, until 22 November 2020.
+Sniff around The City’s laneways and streets, transformed into imaginative, curious and engaging spaces through the likes of lightboxes, banners and visual displays.

 The Riverside Gardens Market in City Botanic Gardens rolls out the welcome mat every Sunday morning to shoppers and their precious pooches.
 The markets pop-up in the Alice Street forecourt across from Albert Street every Sunday from 8am to 3pm.
 Grab a coffee and breakfast for yourself and snap up a doggie treat or toy for your mate from one of the local stallholders.